mattjezza/covid19-gov-resp/README.md

 Other files in this repository:
 - `environment.yml` which defines the conda environment to run the notebook
 - this `README.md` file
+- Effectiveness-of-Government-Responses-to-Coronavirus.html (HTML version of
+the notebook)
+- Effectiveness-of-Government-Responses-to-Coronavirus.zip (HTML version of
+the notebook with a better table of contents and easier navigation)

 The Jupyter notebook is split into sections as follows: